South Pasadena High School

 CSF is an honor society for sophomore, junior and senior students.
 Applications for membership are accepted during an announced two-week period at the beginning of each semester.
 To qualify, students must earn ten points each semester.
 Listen to the bulletin for details.
 The CSF Honor Cord is the only cord accepted for use in the graduation ceremony.

 Students will receive five units of credit, for classes in which the student earns a grade of D or better.
 A grade of “A”, “B”, “C”, or “D” is passing.
 The grade of “F” is a failure and receives no credit.
 For college entrance, a grade of “A” or “B” is considered as a recommended grade.
 An incomplete grade automatically becomes an “F” if it is not cleared within the first six weeks of the subsequent term, or, summer, if the incomplete was given at the end of the school year.
 An extension may be given by the teacher.
 Clearing an incomplete grade is the student’s responsibility.

-A complete discussion of the program of studies offered by South Pasadena High School will be found in the Registration Handbook, given to each student or during their initial registration.
+A complete discussion of the program of studies offered by South Pasadena High School will be found in the Registration Handbook, which can be found on the SPHS website under the counseling tab.

 The following are the graduation requirements as established by the South Pasadena Unified School District Governing Board:

 English and Literature 4 years/40 credits